SIDN/OQS-bind/doc/dnssec-guide/validation.rst

 trust anchors, discussed in :ref:`trust_anchors_description`) up-to-date without intervention from the DNS administrator.

+When using *yes*, please note that if :any:`trust-anchors` does not include a valid root key, then validation does not take place for names which are not covered by any of the configured trust anchors.

 We recommend using the default *auto* unless there is a good reason to require a manual trust anchor.
 To learn more about trust anchors, please refer to :ref:`trusted_keys_and_managed_keys`.